-While individual process areas often have very detailed performance measurements related to cost, productivity, quality, and customer service, many times the overall Shared Services operation struggles to present their overall results in a concise and effective manner.
+While individual process areas often have very detailed performance measurements related to cost, productivity, quality, and customer service, many times the overall Shared Services operation struggles to present its overall results in a concise and effective manner.
 The challenge for any Shared Services organization is to develop and maintain a cohesive reporting package that meets both the needs of the Shared Services organization and its key customers and remains relevant as the business evolves.

 Recently, a $17B global producer of consumer food products operating in over 100 countries shared their approach to Shared Services performance measurement with the Peeriosity membership on a PeercastTM.
 Looking to enhance their existing reporting package for their Global Shared Services operations, they developed the following performance measurement improvement objectives:

 - Supplement existing performance management reporting with consistent external measures

 - Establish a repeatable process

 - Identify gaps in where other companies may be doing things differently, especially over the long-term

 - Ensure we are spending time efficiently